Challenges and Trends in Egocentric Vision: A Survey: Egocentric Task Parsing

 \section{Egocentric Task Parsing}

-In previous studies \cite{plizzari_outlook_2024}, \cite{nunez-marcos_egocentric_2022}, egocentric scene tasks have typically been classified based on specific attributes of the task, such as objectives, methodologies, or technical frameworks.
-In this study, based on the aforementioned synthesis of egocentric elements, we propose a classification method based on the primary focus of the task.
-This classification emphasizes the core content of the task itself, specifically the scene elements it focuses on—subject, object, environment, or their integrated interactions.
-We categorize the understanding of egocentric visual scenes into four main types of tasks in Fig. \ref{tasks}: tasks focused on understanding the subject, tasks focused on understanding the object, tasks focused on understanding the environment, and tasks focused on integrated understanding.
-Each task type emphasizes the analysis and understanding of different elements within the scene.
+In previous studies \cite{plizzari_outlook_2024,nunez-marcos_egocentric_2022}, egocentric vision tasks have typically been classified according to specific attributes such as objectives, methodologies, or technical frameworks.
+In contrast, our classification is grounded in an analysis of the fundamental elements that compose egocentric scenes.
+Specifically, we categorize tasks based on their primary focus on one of the three core scene elements, the subject, interacting objects, and the surrounding environment, or on their integrated understanding.
+This approach emphasizes what aspect of the egocentric scene each task aims to analyze or model.
+Accordingly, we divide egocentric vision tasks into four main categories (as illustrated in Fig. \ref{tasks}): \hyperref[Subject Understanding Related Tasks]{subject understanding}, \hyperref[Object Understanding Related Tasks]{object understanding}, \hyperref[Environment Understanding Related Tasks]{environment understanding}, and \hyperref[Hybrid Understanding Related Tasks]{hybrid understanding}.
+Each category corresponds to a distinct perspective on how information is extracted from egocentric visual data.